w3b3d3v/kyodo-protocol-docs/docs/the-protocol/concepts.md

 ---
-title: Core Concepts
+title: Concepts
-permalink: /the-protocol/concepts

 ---

-# Core Concepts
+# Concepts

 ## Protocol
-Set of software that runs in a decentralized way through smart contracts on supported networks.
-The **Protocol** is only the part of the system that runs on-chain.
+This refers to a set of software running in a decentralized manner, operating through smart contracts on supported networks.
+The **Protocol** is the only part of the system that runs on-chain.

 ## Tools
-Set of software that runs centrally on servers hosted by the company that provides the **Protocol** service.
-These systems can be replaced by any other developed by third parties or by the community itself.
+This refers to a set of software that operates centrally, hosted on servers managed by the company providing the **Protocol** service.
+These systems can be replaced by alternatives developed either by third parties or by the community itself.

 ## Identity
-A unique record that is saved in the protocol and represents a company, whether it's a [**Professional**](/the-protocol/roles/#professional) or a [**Contractor**](/the-protocol/roles/#contractor) , after undergoing a process of KYC (Know Your Client) and AML (Anti Money Laundering).
-Each [**Professional**](/the-protocol/roles/#professional) and [**Contractor**](/the-protocol/roles/#contractor) can have only one Identity in the system.
-The Identity is associated with some document of legal value in the country where the company's document is registered.
-Natural persons cannot create Identities in the protocol.
+This is a unique entry record saved within the protocol, representing a business entity, whether a [**Professional**](/the-protocol/roles/#professional) or a [**Contractor**](/the-protocol/roles/#contractor).
+This is after a process of KYC (Know Your Client) and AML (Anti Money Laundering) checks.
+Each [**Professional**](/the-protocol/roles/#professional) and [**Contractor**](/the-protocol/roles/#contractor) can only have a single Identity within the system.
+The Identity is linked to a legally recognized document in the country where the company document is registered.
+Individuals cannot establish Identities within the protocol.

 ## Wallet
-The public address of the wallet on the blockchain of one of the networks used by the Protocol.
-An Identity can have multiple Wallets associated with its registration.
+This is the public address of a wallet on the blockchain of one of the networks used by the Protocol.
+A single Identity can have multiple Wallets linked to its record.

-## Community Treasury
+## Treasury
-The community's wallet where the money related to the Community Fee goes.
+This is the community wallet where funds related to the Community Fee are directed.

-## Protocol Treasury
-The protocol's wallet where the money related to the Protocol Fee goes. (aka [DAO Treasury](/tokenomics/treasury))